Class D power amplifiers

 Class AB power amplifiers

 In class AB power amplifiers, the biasing circuit is so adjusted that the operating point Q lies near the cut-off voltage.
-During a small portion of negative half cycle and for complete positive half cycle of the signal, the input circuit remains forward biased-and hence collector current flows.
-But during a small portion (less than half cycle) of the negative cycle”‘ the input circuit is reverse biased and, therefore, no collector current flows during this period.
-Class AB operation needs a push-pull connection to achieve a full output cycle.
+During a small portion of negative half cycle and for complete positive half cycle of the signal, the input circuit remains forward biased–and hence collector current flows.
+But during a small portion (less

 Harmonic distortion in power amplifiers

-Class B power amplifiers
+Class B power amplifier

 Practical Power Amplifier Stages and Block Diagram